DaveParillo/intermediate-cpp/_sources/function-overloads/concepts.rst

 Without resorting to the
-`experimental technical specification <http://en.cppreference.com/w/cpp/language/constraints>`_ you can still get the readability improvements from concepts, just by defining an alias for the type your template expects:
+`experimental technical specification <http://en.cppreference.com/w/cpp/language/constraints>`_ you can still get some of the readability improvements from concepts, just by defining an alias for the type your template expects:

 .. code-block:: cpp